sushanku/maven-mockup/README.md

 # Jenkins - GitHub Deployment (small maven project)

 This repo demonstrates how to deploy a maven based project from GitHub using Jenkins Pipeline and ansible.\
-In this project, maven based application is built, where API testing is done.
-The test deployment will be done as well.\
+In this project, maven based application is built, tested and deployed. in Build stage.\
-If the pipeline builds without failure, and if every test cases are passed, it will proceed to test deployment.\
+Then the test deployment will be done in Test stagewhere API testing is done.\
-Then finally it will be deployed in the production environment.
-(Here in this case is local).
+If the pipeline builds without failure, and if every test cases are passed, it will proceed to the production i.e Deploy stage.\

 See the Jenkinsfile for the exact Pipeline.

 Prerequisite